Catherine D'Ignazio

 Catherine D'Ignazio (also known as kanarinka) is an American professor, artist, and software developer who focuses on feminism and data literacy.
 She is the director of the Data + Feminism lab at MIT.
 D'Ignazio is best known for her hackathons, such as "Make the Breast Pump Not Suck", and for her book Data Feminism, co-authored with Lauren Klein.
+D'Ignazio currently lives and works in Cambridge, MA.

 Early life and education

 D'Ignazio was born in Chapel Hill, North Carolina and grew up in North Carolina, Virginia, Alabama, and Michigan.
 Her father, Fred D'Ignazio, is an American author, educator, and television commentator.
 D'Ignazio received her Bachelor of Arts (B.A.) degree in international relations from Tufts University.
 She went on to receive a Master of Fine Arts (MFA) in studio art, design and theory from Maine College of Art and a Master of Science (M.S.) in media arts and sciences from MIT in 2014.